ec-jrc/lisflood-utilities/README.md

 *python define_waterregions.py -p calib_points_test.txt -l ldd_test.map -C countries_id_test.nc -w waterregions_initial_test.map -o my_new_waterregions.nc -m metadata.test.yaml* <br>

-The input maps can be in nectdf format or pcraster format (the same command line can accept a mix of pcraster and netcdf formats).It is imperative to write the file name in full, that is including the extension (which can be either ".nc" or ".map").<br>
+The input maps can be in nectdf format or pcraster format (the same command line can accept a mix of pcraster and NetCDF formats).It is imperative to write the file name in full, that is including the extension (which can be either ".nc" or ".map").<br>
-The utility can return either a pcraster file or a netcdf file.
+The utility can return either a pcraster file or a NetCDF file.
 The users select their preferred format by specifying the extension of the file in the output option (i.e. either ".nc" or ".map"). <br>
-The metadata file in .yaml format must be provided only if the output file is in netcdf format.<br>
+The metadata file in .yaml format must be provided only if the output file is in NetCDF format.<br>

 The code internally verifies that the each one of the newly created water regions is entirely included  within one calibration catchments.
 If this condition is satisfied, the follwing message in printed out: *“OK!
 Each water region is completely included inside one calibration catchment”*.
 If the condition is not satisfied, the error message is *“ERROR: The  water regions WR are included in more than one calibration catchment”*.
 Moreover, the code provides the list of the water regions WR and the calibration catchments that do not meet the requirment.
 This error highlight a problem in the input data: the user is recommended to check (and correct) the list of calibration points and the input maps.